-How Much Does an Adoption Cost?
+How Much Does Adoption Cost in Nevada?

 Our Nevada Adoption Lawyer Explains Costs of Adoption

 The cost of adoption is a significant factor to almost every family considering adopting a child.
 The short answer is that adoption costs vary significantly from one to the next.

 However, there are some costs that are common to different types of adoptions.
 For example, there are a number of fees such as a passport or visa, which is required during international adoptions.
 Domestic adoptions may include the birth mother’s medical and living expenses and counseling.